 Advertise your email newsletter on your website or in your store so people can sign up.
 It’s a great way to establish customer loyalty or nurture subscribers to become paying customers over time.
 Start your email campaigns with a free email marketing platform like MailChimp or SendPulse—prices scale up as your business grows.

-Charity events are a great place for brand visibility—and for a good cause!
+Charity events are a great place for small business brand visibility—and for a good cause!
 Potential customers will associate your business with a feel-good attitude, and you’ll just have to donate some time or possibly some product.

 A chamber of commerce or other B2B organization is a great free marketing idea to engender camaraderie for all parties involved.
 Connecting with other professional organizations will give your business more visibility to your community, as well as provide opportunities to network with other businesses in your area.

-Chester Cheeto, Ronald McDonald, the Geico lizard—these mascots extend market visibility to your customer base and make customers feel like they are in a relationship with a living thing rather than a soulless business.
-Have your kids help with the concept if you’re struggling to be imaginative—the more unique the better.
+Chester Cheeto, Ronald McDonald, the Geico lizard—these mascots extend market visibility to your customer base and make customers feel like they are in a relationship with a living thing rather than a faceless business.
+Consider creating your own company mascot to better market your business.